NDRF conducts awareness programme on Covid-19

 HT Bureau

-GUWAHATI, Oct 17: In a bid to encourage people in following the safety norms and defeat the COVID-19 pandemic, the 1st Battalion National Disaster Response Force (NDRF) organized an awareness programme at Delhivery Private Limited Hill View Complex in Pamohi village under Kamrup (Rural) district on Saturday.
+GUWAHATI, Oct 19: The 1st Battalion National Disaster Response Force (NDRF) organized an awareness programme at DDU-GKY, Terrier Security Services PVT.
+Ltd. Azara Centre in Bullarpar village under Kamrup Metro district in collaboration with PHC Azara on Monday.